rhewett/academic-kickstart/content/publication/ChanHewettEtal2017b/index.md

 publication: "SIAM Journal on Scientific Computing"
 publication_short: "SISC"

-abstract: "Time-domain discontinuous Galerkin (DG) methods for wave propagation require accounting for the inversion of dense elemental mass matrices, where each mass matrix is computed with respect to a parameter-weighted $L^2$ inner product.
-In applications where the wavespeed varies spatially at a subelement scale, these matrices are distinct over each element, necessitating additional storage.
-In this work, we propose a weight-adjusted DG (WADG) method that reduces storage costs by replacing the weighted $L^2$ inner product with a weight-adjusted inner product.
-This equivalent inner product results in an energy-stable method but does not increase storage costs for locally varying weights.
-A priori error estimates are derived, and numerical examples are given illustrating the application of this method to the acoustic wave equation with heterogeneous wavespeed."
+abstract: "Traditional time-domain discontinuous Galerkin (DG) methods result in large storage costs at high orders of approximation due to the storage of dense elemental matrices.
+In this companion paper to [Weight-adjusted discontinuous Galerkin methods: wave propagation in heterogeneous media](/publication/chanhewettetal2017a/), we propose weight-adjusted DG (WADG) methods for curvilinear meshes which reduce storage costs while retaining energy stability.
+A priori error estimates show that high order accuracy is preserved under sufficient conditions on the mesh, which are illustrated through convergence tests with different sequences of meshes.
+Numerical and computational experiments verify the accuracy and performance of WADG for a model problem on curved domains."

 # Summary.
 An optional shortened abstract.
 summary: ""